 There are plenty of examples of dominant businesses using names that seem almost random, such as Google.
 This is a perfect example of a short and simple name that's nonetheless very unique.
 Other popular brands, such as Apple or Facebook, employ a similar strategy (albeit using more familiar terms).

-What to Consider When You're Deciding on a Brand Name
+What to Consider When You're Creating a Good Business Name

 - Easy to remember.
 This usually has to do with the length of the name and the words you decide to use.
 Shorter names are typically more memorable, which means it's best to settle on a one- or two-word option.